tot-ra/clare/README.md

 This is a hard fork of Cline.
 Differences:

 More lightweight:
-- no providers, only Clarifai is used for model hosting
+- Clarifai is used for main LLM hosting
-- simpler UI
+- simple UI
-- no snapshots
+- no checkpoints

 ![](./docs/clare.jpg)